dar5hak/dar5hak.github.io/content/blog/making-of-site.md

 CSS supports the `@supports` at-rule to detect whether the browser supports a declaration.
 Then you can write separate styles for supporting and non-supporting browsers.

 The only problem is IE support.
-It doesn't support `@supports`, so I don't support it.
+It doesn’t support `@supports`, so I don’t support it.

-Fine, I'll stop saying 'support'.
+Fine, I’ll stop saying ‘support’.

 ### Keyboard Navigation

 You can navigate the menus and lists on some pages using arrow keys and Vim-style HJKL keys.
-You're welcome.
+You’re welcome.

 This is a feature that games and CLI apps offer out of the box but is rare on the web.
 I wrote [some JavaScript](https://github.com/dar5hak/dar5hak.github.io/blob/master/static/scripts/main.mjs) to enable it where it makes sense.